MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Setting up nested paging

-Nested paging/AMD RVI adds a second layer of paging that translates gPA (guest physical address) to hPA (host physical address). gPA are identity mapped to hPA with ForteVisor's nested page table setup.
+Nested paging/AMD RVI adds a second layer of paging that translates gPA (guest physical address) to hPA (host physical address). gPA are identity mapped to hPA with AetherVisor's nested page table setup.

 A lot of magic can be done by manipulating NPT entries, such as hiding memory, hiding hooks, isolating memory spaces, etc. Think outside of the box :)